 When first received, products can be wet due to processing (cutting, drilling or surface-grinding), or because of wet conditions during transportation.
-Wet products will be damaged if exposed to temperatures in excess of 110°C (230°F), as any absorbed water will create uneven rates of heating across the product which can then cause cracking.
+Wet products will be damaged if exposed to temperatures in excess of 100°C (210°F), as any absorbed water will create uneven rates of heating across the product which can then cause cracking.
 In severe cases, a rapid build-up of steam can result in fracturing or explosive fragmentation.

-It is therefore essential that all products are dried before use, and that they are stored in dry conditions if not used immediately.
+It is therefore essential that all products are dried before use.